ServiceNow Connector

 This query acts as a filter to the out of the box connector query.
 This is used when only certain KB articles or tickets from specific departments are to be ingested.

-After you've successfully set up your connector, your data will automatically begin syncing according to the schedule parameters defined during the Data Source Configuration step.
+After you've successfully set up your connector, your data will automatically sync according to the schedule settings or on demand, as specified during the Data Source Configuration step.
 However, you should perform a manual sync immediately.
 This initial run will serve two key purposes:

 1. It confirms the connector is working properly.